-12.1.
-Any person will be able to make complaints to either to the Council or to the NHS Board.
-The which allow for timely recourse and signpost independent advocacy services, where appropriate.
+12.1 Any person will be able to make complaints to either to the Council or to the NHS Board.
+The Parties have in place well publicised, clearly explained and accessible complaints procedures, which allow for timely recourse and signpost independent advocacy services, where appropriate.
 There is an agreed emphasis on resolving concerns locally and quickly; as close to the point of service delivery as possible.